-Voice and Telephony Anti-Abuse Workshop
+Voice and Telephony Anti-Abuse Workshop and Mobile Track

-Open to the industry, government and academia, the upcoming Voice and Telephony Anti-Abuse Workshop will feature leading industry and government speakers addressing robocalls, caller-ID spoofing, voice phishing and other issues.
+Open to the industry, government and academia, the upcoming Voice and Telephony Anti-Abuse Workshop and Mobile Track will feature leading industry and government speakers addressing robocalls, caller-ID spoofing, voice phishing and other issues.
 Hosted by the M3AAWG VTA SIG, it will continue the work to identify key threats and actions to help reduce telephone services exploitation.
 The Messaging, Malware and Mobile Anti-Abuse Working Group created this special interest group to help protect telephony services from criminal activity and abuse by developing best practices, technologies and methods for mitigating phone-based attacks.

 More than an annoyance, telephony abuse has become a public safety issue disrupting text, voice, video call, and messaging services.
 Robocalls have increased fifty percent in one year and Voice over IP services are routinely commandeered in attacks that overload and extort money from critical public safety switchboards.
 Telephony is quickly becoming another Internet medium for cybercriminals to exploit as media-agile attackers integrate robodialing, text messaging, email, voice response, boiler room and Web attack vectors.
 Internet and telephony technology are converging, and inexpensive VoIP services are providing the accessibility and anonymity for national and transnational attacks.